mleary/mleary/README.md

 - :briefcase: For my day job, I’m currently managing a small team focuesd on piloting data solutions, experimentation & implementing data science projects for a specialty insurance carrier.
 - :mortar_board: I’m generally intrigued by many topics at once, but I am currently focused on a few larger projects/topics:
-  - :construction: Rebuilding my personal website with Quarto
 - :rocket: Exploring build and release tools (i.e. Github Actions / Azure DevOps pipelines)
 - :package: Having built several internal R packages, I would like to develop a small R package for release on CRAN
 - :octocat: Increase my understanding of git (I mostly use it a high-level, but don't explore things like `reset` or `revert`)

 -------